 Operation and Control: Controlling operations of equipment or systems.

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Quality Control Analysis: Conducting tests and inspections of products, services, or processes to evaluate quality or performance.

 - Truck, Railroad, and Bus Transmission Mechanic

 In 2016, there was an estimated number of 278,800 jobs in the United States for Bus or Truck Mechanic.
 New jobs are being produced at a rate of 9.3% which is above the national average.
 The Bureau of Labor Statistics predicts 25,800 new jobs for Bus or Truck Mechanic by 2026.
-Due to new job openings and attrition, there will be an average of 28,200 job openings in this field each year.
+There will be an estimated 28,200 positions for Bus or Truck Mechanic per year.

 The states with the most job growth for Bus or Truck Mechanic are Utah, North Dakota, and Nevada.
 Watch out if you plan on working in Alaska, Maine, or Maryland.
 These states have the worst job growth for this type of profession.

 What is the Average Salary of a Bus or Truck Mechanic